-ECLUSE wants to lay a network of steam and condensate pipes between the thermal Indaver/SLECO processing plants and a number of companies in Waasland Port.
+ECLUSE is building a network of steam and condensate pipes between the thermal Indaver/SLECO processing plants and a number of companies in Waasland Port.
 This will enable the companies to purchase heat according to their own requirements.

-The heating network transports steam generated during incineration through an insulated steam pipe to those using the heat.
+The heating network transports steam generated during incineration through an insulated steam pipe to the steam consumers.
 The transport is done efficiently and without appreciable loss using superheated steam at high pressure (40 bar) and high temperature (400 °C).

 The hot water passes through condensate piping back to Indaver/SLECO where it is used once again as feedwater in the steam boiler.
-The pipelines will be around 5 kilometres long and will be laid partly underground, partly above ground.
+The pipelines will be around 5 kilometres long and will be laid partly underground (1 km) and partly above ground (4km).
 ECLUSE applies a solidarity principle for its heat extractors.
 Each purchaser pays the same rate for transport.

 Customers for green heat in the Waasland Port are mainly companies in the chemical sector due to the energy-intensive nature of the business.
 The ECLUSE-customers are all Essenscia members (Belgian Federation for Chemistry and Life Sciences Industries), based in the Waasland Port and committed to purchase heat from ECLUSE for a long period of time: ADPO, Ashland, Monument Chemical, Ineos Phenol and Lanxess.
 It will be used as process steam.
 The condensate pipe passing the company DP World will be used for heating purposes in the office buildings.